 You must meet all requirements to apply for Alabama Gun permit:

-- You must be nineteen years old or more, except you are a member of the military, in which case you must be at least eighteen.
+• You must be nineteen years old or more, except if you are a member of the military, in which case you must be at least eighteen.

-- You must be a resident of Missouri or a member of the military posted to the state.
+• You must be a resident of Alabama or a member of the military posted to the state.

-- You must not be mentally unstable or a patient in a medical institution for five years before you apply for a Missouri permit application.
+• You must not be mentally unstable or a patient in a medical institution for five years before you apply for an Alabama permit application.

-Is Constitutional Carry Allowed in Any Some Parts of Alabama?
+Is Constitutional Carry Allowed in Only Some Parts of Alabama?

 Except for safety or the restriction of firearms in some parts of a political subdivision in the state, no local government area, municipality or county may create ordinances, regulations and rules to restrict the possession, licensing, transportation, purchase and sales of firearms, ammunition and their components.

-This means that constitutional carry in Alabama is prohibited in every part of the state.
+This means that constitutional carry in Alabama is allowed in every part of the state.